What are American Airlines miles worth? Here’s your quick answer

 First, the basics.

-American Airlines recently moved to dynamic pricing, so it’s a bit harder to pin down an exact value for AA miles.
+American Airlines recently moved to dynamic pricing.
+That basically means they can charge whatever price they want whenever they want.
+This makes it a bit harder to pin down an exact value for AA miles.
 But you can still reference their award charts to get a general idea of how much an award flight would cost.

 Here are three examples to help you understand how to calculate the value you’ll be getting by using American Airlines miles for your next flight.

 Example 1: Round-trip coach flight to Zurich

-American Airlines charges from around 30,000 miles one way in coach to fly from anywhere in the U.S. to anywhere in Europe.
+American Airlines generally charges around 30,000 miles for a one-way flight in coach for flights from anywhere in the U.S. to anywhere in Europe — though you can certainly find cheaper rates depending on your date and route.

-The example below is the cost of a flight from Charlotte to Zurich in June.
-You’ll pay 60,000 miles round trip for a coach flight, plus taxes and fees amounting to ~$124.
+The example below is the cost of a round-trip flight from Charlotte to Zurich in June.
+You’ll pay 50,000 miles round trip for a coach flight, plus taxes and fees amounting to $67.55.

 The cash value of the ticket for those same days is $1,278.
 So, to figure out how much your American Airlines miles are worth in this situation, here’s the math: ($1,278 cash price – $67.55 in taxes) / 50,000 miles.

-Value per American Airlines mile: 4.69 cents.
-Also, memories for the rest of your life.
+Value per American Airlines mile: 2.42 cents.
+Also, beautiful memories that will beckon you back to Switzerland for the rest of your life.
+It’s in the top three most amazing places I’ve ever visited.

 Example 2: One-way business-class flight to Paris

 You’ll often get the most value for your American Airlines miles by using them for fancy business-class seats.
 I’ve used American Airlines miles for business-class seats between Seoul and Los Angeles, as well as from Lima to Miami.
-One-way business-class flights can cost as little 57,500 miles.
+One-way business-class flights to Europe can cost as little 57,500 miles (we’ve even seen sales for cheaper).
 That might sound like a lot, but let’s examine the math again.

 Here’s a one-way business-class flight between New York and Paris.
 It’ll cost you 67,000 American Airlines miles and $5.60 in taxes and fees.